-Dr. Stokols is Chancellor’s Professor Emeritus and Research Professor of Psychology and Social Behavior, and Urban Planning and Public Policy, in the School of Social Ecology at the University of California, Irvine.
+Dr. Stokols is Chancellor’s Professor Emeritus and Research Professor of Psychological Science, and Urban Planning and Public Policy, in the School of Social Ecology at the University of California, Irvine.
 He served as Director of the Program in Social Ecology from 1988-1992 and as and Founding Dean of the School of Social Ecology from 1992-1998.
-Stokols holds joint appointments in the Program in Public Health, Department of Epidemiology, and School of Nursing Science at UCI.
+Stokols holds a joint appointment in the Program in Public Health and is a member of the Institute for Clinical and Translational Science at UCI.
 He is past President of APA's Division of Environmental, Population, and Conservation Psychology and served as a Council Member for SPSSI (Division 9 of APA, Society for the Psychological Study of Social Issues) and as a Board member of the Environmental Design Research Association (EDRA).

-Stokols is author of a new book, Social Ecology in the Digital Age: Solving Complex Problems in a Globalized World, which will be published by Academic Press/Elsevier in Fall 2017 (see the Publications section for a description of the book).
+Stokols is author of Social Ecology in the Digital Age: Solving Complex Problems in a Globalized World, published by Academic Press/Elsevier in 2018 (see the Publications section for a description of the book).
 He is co-author of Behavior, Health, and Environmental Stress (1986) and the National Academies of Sciences, Engineering, and Medicine's report on Enhancing the Effectiveness of Team Science (2015).
 Stokols edited Perspectives on Environment and Behavior (1977) and co-edited the Handbook of Environmental Psychology (1987), Environmental Simulation (1993), and Promoting Human Wellness (2002).
 Stokols served as Scientific Consultant to the National Cancer Institute, Division of Cancer Control and Population Sciences and as a member of NCI’s Science of Team Science (SciTS) team between 2005-2011.
-He is currently a Team Science Evaluation Consultant for the National Academies of Science-Keck Futures Initiative (NAKFI) for promoting interdisciplinary research.
+He also served as a Team Science Evaluation Consultant for the National Academy of Sciences-Keck Futures Initiative (NAKFI) for promoting interdisciplinary research during 2011-2017.

 - Applied Social Psychology